Micheal Phelps has high functioning depression. He has become the poster child for it.

 National Suicide Prevention Hotline: 800-273-TALK (8255).

-I haven’t seen any numbers but there was likely an uptick in the numbers of suicides nationally because of this.
+I haven’t seen any numbers but there was likely a small uptick in the numbers of suicides nationally because of prominent people killing themselves.
 It is called the Werther Effect, after a book by Johann Wolfgang von Goethe titled, “The Sorrows of Young Werther.”
 Young Werther falls in love with a girl who is engaged to another man who she eventually marries.
 After a long and depressing novel, Werther commits suicide in a way that irreparably breaks the woman’s heart.

 The Werther Effect is often used in forensic psychology to try to understand any widespread copycat behavior, not just suicide.